brimdata/zync/README.md

 ## Caveats

-This code is in a proof-of-concept stage but with a bit more effort, could be made production qualities.
+This code is in a proof-of-concept stage, but with a bit more effort, we could make it production quality.

 Here are a few caveats:
 * No SSL or auth.